oliverscheer/meta-exchange/README.md

 # Meta Exchange

-This is a sample project, to demonstrate some required skills.
+This is a sample project, to demonstrate some skills.

+The task is defined in this [description](docs/task.md).

 ## Clone Repository